BOLATUNJI/PracticumII--Classification-Predictive-Models-for-Credit-Card-Fraud-Detection/README.md

 ***2.4	Exploratory Data Analysis (EDA)***

-Summary Statistics and Histograms of the Attributes were used to highlight the overall view of the credit card fraud detection dataset.
+Summary Statistics and Histograms of the Attributes are used to highlight the overall view of the credit card fraud detection dataset.
 Table 1 depicts the Summary Statistics of the dataset features.

 <img src="/Plots/Summary%20Statistics%20Table%201.PNG" width="800" >